-Remove and check the carbon brushes regularly.
-Replace when they wear down to the limit mark.
+Check the carbon brushes regularly.

+Replace them when they wear down to the limit mark.
 Keep the carbon brushes clean and free to slip in the holders.
 Both carbon brushes should be replaced at the same time.
 Use only identical carbon brushes.

-Use a screwdriver to remove the brush holder caps.
+- 1. Use a screwdriver to remove the brush holder caps. - 2.
 Take out the worn carbon brushes, insert the new ones and secure the brush holder caps.

 ▶ 1.
-Screwdriver 2.
 Brush holder cap

-To maintain product SAFETY and RELIABILITY, repairs, any other maintenance or adjustment should be performed by Makita Authorized Service Centers, always using Makita replacement parts.
+To maintain product SAFETY and RELIABILITY, repairs, any other maintenance or adjustment should be performed by Makita Authorized or Factory Service Centers. always using Makita replacement parts.